alanliska/FastChem-1/README.md

 # User guide #

 FastChem comes with a user guide that can be found here: https://exoclime.github.io/FastChem/ .
 It describes the installation and usage of FastChem and covers both the C++ stand-alone version as well as the Python interface.
-The manual also provides detailed information on the internal interface functions that the FastChem object class and its Python interface provide.
+The manual also contains detailed information on the internal interface functions that the FastChem object class and its Python interface provide.

 # Licence #